apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/cdc/usage.en.md

 DROP STREAMING j0302p0000702a83116fcee83f70419ca5e2993791;

 The CDC task can only be deleted when there are no subscriptions.
-At this time, the replication slots on the openGauss physical library will also be deleted.
+At this time, the replication slots on the openGauss physical database will also be deleted.

 ```
 sharding_db=> DROP STREAMING j0302p0000702a83116fcee83f70419ca5e2993791;